Pili, Camarines Sur: Agricultural and agro-industrial developments

 It is a planned new economic zone in the town.
 It will be developed by the Manubay Agro-Industrial and Development Corporation with an estimated project cost of 799.26 million pesos.
 It has a land area of 124.3 hectares in the barangay of Cadlan, which has preferred industries in food processing and manufacturing.

 Housing developments

-Just a neighboring town of Naga City, it is now the host of many housing developments ranging from middle to high class ones.
-Barangay Palestina is ideal for housing developments because it is the nearest barangay to the city.
-The advantage of Pili from the other neighboring towns of Naga City is its infrastructure developments like the Naga Airport and top tourist destinations like the Camarines Sur Watersports Complex.
+As Naga’s urban development extended beyond its administrative borders, Pili experienced rapid urbanization.
+New housing developments have sprouted along the areas closer to Naga, ranging from middle to high-class ones especially.
+Barangay Palestina is ideal for housing developments as it is the nearest barangay to the city.
 Housing developments in Palestina includes the Amaia Scapes, Lumina Homes, St. Paul Subdivision, Pamon Village, etc. In the barangay of Cadlan, there is the Camella Homes and Lessandra Pili.